 All-You-Care-to-Eat meals are served seven days a week.
-There are handcrafted pizzas, the Daily Dish featuring home-style meals, international foods and soup, the deli with custom made sandwiches featuring Boars Head meats, a full salad bar, desserts and beverages; plus, many weekly specials and promotions.
-The challenge is to navigate through the abundance of food choices and to develop a healthy eating plan.
+There are handcrafted pizzas, the Daily Dish featuring home-style meals, international foods, and soup, the deli with custom-made sandwiches a full salad bar, desserts, and beverages; plus, many weekly specials and promotions.

 Students requiring special diets are encouraged to speak with the General Manager and Chef to help accommodate their needs.
-All students are also encouraged to speak to the General Manager and Chef to assist with navigating the college dining experience.
-Informational pamphlets are available for assistance with making informed food choices.

 The Dining Services staff values student opinions and welcomes all student comments and suggestions.
-There are a number of ways to communicate with the Dining Services staff: comment cards, speak to or email the General Manager at edgar.cintronrosa@keiseruniversity.edu and/or participate in the Student Culinary Council (SCC).
-This group helps provide specialized student input to its parent organization, the Student Government Association (SGA).
-This communication structure is intended to help address the interests and suggestions of the student body.
-Students interested in serving on the SCC can stop by the office of the Dining Services General Manager in the Dalby Commons building.

-Note: Dining services are subject to change at the discretion of the University, as needed, in order to comply with government regulations or health concerns.
+There are several ways to communicate with the dining services staff: comment cards or speak to or email the General Manager.
+Note: Dining services are subject to change at the discretion of the University, as needed, to comply with government regulations or health concerns.